rmassidda/ml-project-19/report/report.md

 After the screening phase and the grid building procedure, we proceeded to select a model and assess it through a final experiment.
 As any other experiment we did, this was executed on a machine with an 8 core CPU (Intel i7-8565U (8) @ 4.600GHz) and 8 Gb of RAM, granting a maximum parallelism degree of 8 in the cross validation.

-Following the formal procedure described in the validation section, a model has been chosen by means of a grid search using a 10-fold cross validation schema.
+Following the formal procedure described in the validation section, a model has been chosen by means of a grid search using a 10-fold cross validation schema, returning the average of the TR loss as stopping condition for the retraining.
 The entire model selection took 4 hours and 40 minutes to finish.
 The average training time for a single model was 2 minutes.
 We report the grid search results for the three best models in Table \ref{grid_results}.

 Table: (Results for the grid search.
 Only the first three models are reported, each with its hyperparameters, training MEE and validation MEE.
 Training MEE and validation MEE are computed as averages on the 10 folds.) \label{grid_results}